adamprime/adamtervort/content/seek-out-time-for-deep-work.md

 title = "Seek Out Time for Deep Work"

 +++
 If you’ve never read it, Cal Newport’s book _Deep Work_ should be on your reading list.
-It proposed a radical philosophy of work: you need time to concentrate deeply on tasks in order to do work that matters.
+It proposes a radical philosophy of work: you need time to concentrate deeply on tasks in order to do work that matters.

 <!--more-->